CplSyx/MQTT-Power-Sensor-HomeAssistant/README.md

 1. Flash Firmware.ino to your Wemos D1 Mini
 2. Connect the hardware by attaching the breakout board
 3. Plug in the CT.
 4. Attach the CT to the wire to be measured.
-To avoid negative values, the power flow is from "front to back" if the printed text is on the front (check your CT as this is specific for the YHDC version).
+To avoid negative values, the power flow is from "back to front" if the printed text is on the front (check your CT as this is specific for the YHDC version).
+See Safety Note below.
 5. Power on the board.
 6. Connect to the WiFi network "PowerMonitor_xxxxxx" and configure WiFi.
 7. Locate and go to the IP address of the board, and configure the remaining settings.